ExcitedCorgi/Fivem_interiorteleports/README.md

 # REQUIREMENTS
 You will need some sort of way to enable these interiors, a perfect resourse for this is bob74_ipl https://github.com/Bob74/bob74_ipl

+# How it works?
+It's not that hard at all to understand, it takes the argument after the command and goes through an elseif.
+If the argument is seen as a valid name for an interior it'll simply teleport you to the coordinates.
+If the argument isn't valid, it'll send the person a list of valid interiors in the chat.
+This takes up 7 lines, so if you don't have default chat it may be cut off.